oTree-org/otree-core/docs/app/views.rst

     .. py:method:: is_displayed(self)

-        Whether a given player sees this View (or whether it should be skipped).
+        Whether a given participant sees this View (or whether it should be skipped).
-        If you don't define this method, all players in the treatment will see this page.
+        If you don't define this method, all participants in the treatment will see this page.

         Example::

             def is_displayed(self):
-                """only display this page to users who made an offer of 0""" return self.player.offer == 0
+                """only display this page to participants who made an offer of 0""" return self.participant.offer == 0

     .. py:method:: get_template_variables(self)